LesleyDing/Color-Game/README.md

-# Color-Game
+# Color Game Project
-A small project from course “The Web Developer Bootcamp”.
+A project from Udemy course “The Web Developer Bootcamp”.

 ##v.1
 This is a version I did the js file based on my own logic, and for debugging, I referenced the solution given by instructor.